mnieber/skandha/README.md

 ## Example: a Selection facet

 In Skandha, a behaviour such as selection is implemented in a "facet" class.
 The purpose of the selection facet is to store (and manipulate) the meta-data related to selection.
-Related facets (e.g. selection, highlighting and filtering) are stored in a container, together with the data that they describe.

-There are two ways in which facets help you to write generic code:

-1. They can be used in any container, regardless of what data-type is stored in the container.
-2. They allow you to handle user-interaction in UI components in a uniform way.
-All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of the data-type of the selected items).

 In this example, we will show a simplified Selection facet class.

 ```
 // file: Selection.ts